camwestwood/xapi/recipes/vle/forum.md

 ```

 ### Context
 The Context describes the parent forum of the thread, and optionally, the courseArea (with module identifiers).
+The ForumArea extension is used to identify the parent forum via a uri.

 #### Entity Example: